JeffreyBenjaminBrown/lumatone-isomorphic/README.md

 ## Step 2: Make a layout with it

-Evaluate the expression `go edo right_step downright_step midi_shift channel_shift`.
+Evaluate the expression `go edo right_step downright_step note_shift channel_shift`.
 Write the word `go` literally, but substitute numbers for each of the other terms, as described in the introduction to this README.
 Any negative number will need to be wrapped in parenthesees.

 Some data will print to the screen.
 Ignore it.